darthjee/magicka/README.md

 Installation
 ---------------

  - Install it

 ```ruby
   gem install magicka
 ```

-- Or add Sinclair to your `Gemfile` and `bundle install`:
+- Or add Magicka to your `Gemfile` and `bundle install`:

 ```ruby
   gem 'magicka'